biologyscience/overtone/guides/Installation.md

 ```
 This will install all the necessary dependencies to run the app.
 > Installing the dependencies can take upto 1 minute.
-## 💠 Run the actuall app
+## 💠 Run the actual app
-You would not have any **.exe** file to open / run the app.
+You would not have any **.exe** file to open/run the app.
 This is beacause, the app is not fully packaged yet.
 So to run the app, open up your terminal and do
 ```
 npm start